Learn powerful up to date methods from the experts that will stop Silverfish in their tracks and get rid of them for good.

 Another way to trap silverfish involves masking tape, a mason jar, and a piece of bread.
 The insects are poor climbers, and glass doesn’t have enough friction for them to climb it.
 You can use this against them by wrapping a mason jar with masking tape and placing a piece of bread inside it.
 While entering the jar will be rather easy, escaping it will be completely impossible.
 Placing many of these traps around the areas that silverfish often find food, such as your pantry and bookshelf will make the trap more effective.

 One of the easiest options for how to get rid of silverfish is using a set of storebought traps.
 Numerous manufacturers produce and sell custom-made traps that lure and poison them.
-Typically, their active ingredient is boric acid, and the strengths and pitfalls of it are mostly present in traps.
+Typically, their active ingredient is boric acid, and its strengths and pitfalls are mostly present in traps.
 Kids and animals can still get into the poison just as easily, so caution is still necessary.

 There are a few advantages to boric acid traps vs boric acid itself, however.
 For one, the poison is better sheltered from the elements.
 As a result, it will retain its usefulness better in highly damp areas than boric acid from a spray bottle.
 Over time, the acid will remain dry and catch more bugs as they walk by and wander into the trap.
 A few well-placed traps can go a long way towards exterminating your silverfish infestation.